-To the knowledge of the board of directors of the Company (the "Board"), the matters to be brought before the Meeting are those matters set forth in the accompanying Notice of Meeting.
+To the knowledge of the board of directors of the Company (the "Board"), the only matters to be brought before the Meeting are those matters set forth in the accompanying Notice of Meeting.

-1. RECEIPT OF FINANCIAL STATEMENTS
+1. PRESENTATION OF FINANCIAL STATEMENTS

-The audited consolidated financial statements of the Company for the years ended December 31, 2015 and December 31, 2016 and the reports of the auditor will be placed before the shareholders at the Meeting.
+The audited consolidated financial statements of the Company for the year ended December 31, 2017 and the report of the auditor will be placed before the shareholders at the Meeting.
 No vote will be taken on the financial statements.
 The financial statements and additional information concerning the Company are available under the Company's profile at www.sedar.com.